ProjectKorra/ProjectKorraWiki/.github/ISSUE_TEMPLATE/content-issue.md

 **Describe the issue**

-Include a copy of the text as found on the wiki and provide an explanation as to why you deem it an issue.
+Include a copy of the material as found on the wiki and explain the issue.

 **Location of issue**

-List the title of the page and section in which the issue is found.
+List the titles of any pages and sections in which the issue can be found.

 **Screenshots**

-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain the issue.

 **Additional context**

-Add any other context about the problem here.
+Add any other context regarding the issue here.